studiochampgauche/headless-react-wordpress-boilerplate/DOCS.md

 ```

 > [!WARNING]
-> When you use an ACF Field in your replace method like our example, you need to place your code in the `acf/init` hook.
+> When you replace your value by an ACF field like our example, you need to place your code in the `acf/init` hook.